 The Apollo is available for rent on a weekly basis.
 Rates in the off peak season begin at $2000/week plus a cleaning fee, one-time parking fee and applicable taxes.
 If you’re traveling as a couple, check out The Sea Winds, a 2-bedroom property also owned by Melissa and Rob with rates from $1,300/week.

-Things to Do Near Marco Island
+Things to Do on a Visit to Marco Island

 Rent a bike

+Rent a bike when you visit Marco island.
 Marco Island Bike Rentals offers daily and weekly bike rentals and will deliver and pick up your bike for no extra charge anywhere on the island.
 The rental also includes a bike lock and helmet, if requested.
 Try a mid-day bicycle crawl mixing sightseeing with stops for drinks at some of the island’s luxe hotels, including the JW Marriott and Hilton Marco Island.
 Or, just use the bike as your primary mode of transportation for the week!